Use the Physics 2D settings to apply global settings for 2D physics.

 |Gravity||Set the amount of gravity applied to all Rigidbody 2D GameObjectsThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info

 See in Glossary.
-Generally, gravity is only set for the negative direction of the y-axis.
+Generally, you only set gravity for the negative direction of the y-axis.

-See in Glossary that is used if none has been assigned to an individual ColliderAn invisible shape that is used to handle physical collisions for an object.
+See in Glossary to use if none has been assigned to an individual ColliderAn invisible shape that is used to handle physical collisions for an object.
 A collider doesn’t need to be exactly the same shape as the object’s mesh - a rough approximation is often more efficient and indistinguishable in gameplay.
 More info

 See in Glossary 2D.

 |Velocity Iterations||Set the number of iterations made by the physics engineA system that simulates aspects of physical systems so that objects can accelerate correctly and be affected by collisions, gravity and other forces.
 More info

 See in Glossary to resolve velocity effects.
 Higher numbers result in more accurate physics but at the cost of CPU time.